marlonrichert/zsh-snap/README.md

 In any case, you can compile sources manually at any time with `znap compile`.

 ## Command-Line Usage
 Znap also makes life on the command line easier.
-For a full list of available commands, run
+For a full list of available commands, just run
 ```zsh
 % znap
 ```
 Exhaustive tab-completion is available, too.

+> Note:
-> Note 1: The examples in this section you should run on the command line, not add to your `.zshrc` file!
+> * The examples in this section you should run on the command line, not add to your `.zshrc`
+>   file!
-> Note 2: `%` represents the prompt.
+> * `%` represents the prompt.
 You shouldn't type that part. 🙂

 Below are examples of the most important command-line features that Znap makes available.